Travelling to the Arctic – Delivering children’s books in Nunavut

 Our Director of Marketing and Business Development, Astrid-Maria Ciarallo, talks about her recent trip to Iqaluit, Nunavut to deliver books to children in Inuktitut to support the revitalization of Indigenous languages.

-“‘Ullaakkut,’ I said (Good Morning in Inuktitut) as I greeted the bright-eyed children of the Nakasuk Elementary School with glee.
+“‘Ullaakkut,’ I said (Good Morning in Inuktitut) as I greeted the bright-eyed children of the Nakasuk Elementary School.

 On March 13th, I had the pleasure of delivering the Inuktitut/English book, The Old Man of Pangnirtung, based on HRH The Prince of Wales’ story, The Old Man of Lochnagar, to kindergarten to grade three students.
 The Honourable Nellie Kusugak, Commissioner of Nunavut, and the author Mike Parkhill of SayITFirst were in attendance for the reading.

 The book was first unveiled during The Prince’s visit to Iqaluit in June 2017.
-The story is originally set in Scotland but was adapted to include local Nunavut landmarks and cultural references.
+The story is originally set in Scotland but was transformed to include local Nunavut landmarks, cultural references and images.

 On a personal level, I learned a great deal about the many and varied challenges that come along with living in such a remote area in the Arctic.
 Did you know that the Arctic is considered a desert?
 The resilience of the Inuit people is inspiring and incredible, especially given these cold and dry conditions.
 Everyday challenges of this remote fly in/fly out community include limited access to food, water, and basic health care.
 It was very evident that climate change is changing the way of life that has been in place for hundreds of years.
 A real worry is whether a polar bear will be steps away from the town – hungry, without a home from melting ice caps, and ready to attack.